dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In this post, I will first explain the notion of **DAG Trans**, a reliable, causal broadcast transport that shares a DAG among parties.
 I will then demonstrate the utility of DAG Trans through **Fin**, an extremely simple, one-phase BFT Consensus for the partial synchrony model.
 I will finish with a note on emerging **DAG Trans riding** BFT Consensus solutions.

-The advant of DAG Trans is that parties can spread messages carrying useful payloads (e.g., transactions), even when other parts of the system are stalled.
-DAG Trans injects into messages references to previous messages and regulates transmissions to saturate network capacity.
-In this post, we concentrate on a layer-by-layer regime, where each message must refer to a certain number of messages in the preceding layer, as depicted below.
-There is no question that software modularity is advantageous, since it removes the Consensus protocol from the critical path of communication.
-That said, most solutions do not rely on DAG Trans in a pure black-box manner.

-For example, randomized consensus protocols, e.g., DAG-rider and Tusk, inject into the DAG coin-tosses from the consensus protocol.
-Protocols for the partial synchrony model, e.g., Bullshark, delay message transmissions by the transport according to consensus protocol round timers, in order to ensure progress during periods of synchrony.
-The randomized Consensus protocol described in the original Hashgraph whitepaper does use the DAG in a pure manner, but it is too slow.
-Real life Hashgraph deployments must inject coin tosses to advance quickly during periods of asynchrony, (Say something about the pioneering work in Total?
-ToTo?)

-In other words, rarely is the case that [all you need is a DAG](https://arxiv.org/abs/2102.08325).

-To achieve consensus over the DAG Trans, Fin requires only a single API, `setInfo(v)`.
-Messages emitted by the DAG Trans should carry the value `v` in the latest `setInfo(v)` invokation.
-The value `v` is opaque to the DAG Trans and presumably of interest to the Consensus protocol.

 The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus, BFT Consensus based on DAG Trans can be made simple and highly performant at the same time.